Developing government information and accountability systems for combating serious organised crime: Medellín demonstration project

 PROJECT SUMMARY

 Like most cities, the Medellín Mayor’s Office and the Colombian police focus their efforts on managing what they measure--homicides and violent crime.
-While of course there are legitimate reasons to tackle violence, there is relatively less attention to other deleterious effects of SOC: high levels of civilian extortion, criminal political control of civilians, criminal capture of local state and community governments, retail drug sales, and so forth.
+While of course there are legitimate reasons to tackle violence, there is relatively less attention to other deleterious effects of SOC: high levels of civilian extortion, criminal political control of civilians, criminal capture of local, state, and community governments, retail drug sales, and so forth.
 In addition to being costly in and of themselves, these actions also undermine the local control and legitimacy of the state.
 We believe that these harmful consequences are overlooked in part because they are not measured.
 This reduces policymakers’ awareness of the problem.
 Perhaps more importantly, it limits the ability of elected officials and the public to hold the government accountable for these social ills.
 And finally, it limits the ability of the government to see the unintended and potentially harmful effects of their policies.

 PUBLICATIONS